YunoHost-Apps/mumbleserver_ynh/README.md

 #### Setup

-It installs the Debian package and configures it with given settings.
+This package installs the Debian package and configures it with given settings.
 Password and other usefull information will be sent to you after installation.

 - [Add the admin](http://wiki.mumble.info/wiki/Murmurguide#Connecting_to_Murmur_Server)